bmathews/recently-updated/README.md

 ```

 ### Usage
-In a directory with node_modules, do:
+In a project directory with a `./node_modules`, do:
 ```
 recently-updated
 ```